 3. Review The Videos After Class

-Now, after class, I would recommend, although it’s optional, that you re-watch the video and really solidify your learning.
+Now, after class, I would recommend, although it’s optional, that you re-watch the Physeo videos at home and really solidify your learning.

 4. Use The Many Features Of Physeo To Review

-Now, if you don’t have time to rewatch the video, you can also use the other features of Physeo for your review.
+Now, if you don’t have time to rewatch the videos, you can also use the other features of Physeo for your review.

 You can use the flashcards, the mnemonics, and the practice questions to help master the material.

-Put that together and that’s seems like the perfect formula to using Physeo with your classes as a first-year or second-year med student.
+Put that together and that’s seems like the perfect formula to using Physeo with your classes as a first-year or second-year med student especially when doing Physeo Step 1 review.

 Is Physeo For You?